Bronze vs Gold

-I get inquiries about making a piece in gold sometimes and I wanted to write about why I don't work with gold and instead use bronze.
+I get inquiries about making a piece in gold sometimes and I wanted to write about why I don't usually work with gold and instead prefer to use bronze.
 Bronze jewelry is a sustainable alternative to gold and looks just as beautiful!
-Below are 5 ethical reasons followed by 5 practical reasons to choose bronze instead of gold!
+Below are 5 ethical reasons followed by 5 practical reasons to choose bronze vs gold!

 1. Gold is Very EXPENSIVE

 The cost of gold changes minute by minute, like the stock market.
 As of writing this, the cost of gold is $1925 per ounce.
-Meaning that this dainty opal ring I make would cost closer to $600 just in material alone not including the cost of the stone.
+Meaning that this delicate gemstone ring I make would cost closer to $600 just in material alone not including the cost of the stone.
 'Sustainable fashion' isn't sustainable if it's only accessible to the wealthiest among us.
+When considering cost between bronze and gold, bronze is so much more affordable.

 2. Gold is not Environmentally Sustainable